Blog

 Infographic of averafe weekly travel nurse pay vs. staff nurse pay in Texas listed as $2,136 vs $1,523.

-You must look at your overall budget, including housing costs since it will affect your weekly take-home pay.
+You must look at your overall budget, including travel nurse housing in Texas costs since it will affect your weekly take-home pay.
 Additionally, you will need to decide whether you will be using a stipend-pay or agency-placed housing.

 Types of short-term housing for travel nurses in Texas